This year the festival location is to be confirmed. We will let you know as soon as we have any news..

-There will be common food for lunch and dinner.
+There is common food for lunch and dinner.
 Food is by donation.
 All the food served at the festival is vegan.
 There is food three times a day, breakfast will be breads and spreads, rather than an organised meal.
 If you have allergies let us know on the allergy sign up sheet in the kitchen and we will make sure there is also food for you.
-We now have all meals coordinated, but if you would like to help with food preparation, sign up for a meal at the daily meeting (14:00 at Blaagaards Plads 3), or pop by the kitchen and ask if you can help.

 General Information about Denmark